 The additional concentration grant funding will focus on supporting the foundation of our system of continuous improvement designed to support students with Tier 1 and Tier 2 embedded systems and data monitoring on a 6 week cycle to ensure timely monitoring of student data which ensures the ability to use data to drive instructional practices that are supportive of student needs and meaningful access.
 To that end the district uses data reflection sessions which provide teachers and administrators the opportunity to analyze student assessment data on LEA common assessments and to monitor the academic achievement of all students including unduplicated students and student with disabilities in order to plan for differentiated instruction in support of all students.
-Students are provided instructional enrichment with SPARKs Physical Education, Project Lead the Way (PLTW) STEM modules, social emotional learning, all with embedded language development during the data reflection and professional learning communities that are focused on student data monitoring and planning to accelerate learning for all students including unduplicated students and students with disabilities.
+Students are provided language development during the data reflection and professional learning communities that are focused on student data monitoring and planning to accelerate learning for all students including unduplicated students students and students with disabilities.
 (Goal 1; Action 5, 21, & 22) This funding supports this model by ensuring funding for the enrichment staff that supports the system by providing student with enrichment and teachers/administrators with time to analyze student data by student group and plan for instruction using the knowledge that analyzing the data gives them.